cvpines/pysamplespace/docs/source/repeatablerandom.rst

 ----------

 :class:`RepeatableRandomSequence` allows for generating repeatable, deterministic random sequences.
-It is compatible :mod:`random` as a drop-in replacement.
+It is compatible with the built-in :mod:`random` module as a drop-in replacement.

 A key feature of :class:`RepeatableRandomSequence` is its ability to get, serialize, and restore internal state.
 This is especially useful